Alextibtab/notes/01 - Projects/Portfolio Site/Portfolio Inspirations.md

 https://matteosantoro.dev/ cool retro project with inbuilt "minigame"

 https://www.xcarter93.com/ cool portfolio that emulates the VSCode UI

+https://www.abgd.it nice website smooth page transitions could be good to look at some of the sources they list

+https://fiddle.digital/ look into the code for the hover effect over the image/gif